Whether you want to learn a language for an upcoming business trip or just for fun, there are plenty of language-learning apps, such as Duolingo.

 If you spend half an hour learning a language, then you can expect to complete the Duolingo course in half this time.

-This means that the more time you spend on learning, the faster you will master the language.
+This means that the more time you spend learning, the faster you will master the language.

 Structure Of A Duolingo Language Course

-Before we find out more about long many minutes and hours it takes to complete a language course on Duolingo, let’s take a look at how Duolingo lessons are structured.
+Before we find out more about long many minutes and hours it takes to complete a foreign language course on Duolingo like a Spanish course, let’s take a look at how Duolingo lessons are structured.

 On Duolingo, each language is called a “tree”.
 You can learn different languages or “trees” at the same time.